ploynawapan/ploynawapan.github.io/_pages/about.md

   - /about.html
 ---

 Hi, everyone.
 My name is Nawapan Wattanawanichkul, but I go by my nickname "Ploy."
-This is my personal website which collects what I have done and what I want to do in the future.
+This is my personal website which collects what I have done, what I am doing, and what I want to do in the future.
 I'm originally from Thailand and my family lives there.
 I got the King's scholarship from the Thai government in 2016, and that scholarship had supported my undergrad study at Bowdoin College in the US.
 Now, I'm pursing a Ph.D. in mathematics at the University of Illinois Urbana-Champaign.
 My interest mainly lies in number theory and combinatorics, but, well, it may change to something completely different in the future.

 ![mycat](/images/meow_clemantine.jpg)